 You may be at greater risk of developing bunions if they run in your family.
 This foot deformity often occurs in people with an inherited foot type that makes them more prone to the development of bunions.
-Wearing tight shoes may worsen the condition.
+Wearing tight or narrow shoes may worsen the condition.

 Bunions progressively worsen over time.
 Therefore, you should seek help from the experts at Meridian Podiatry as soon as you see the bony bump or notice a change in the alignment of your toes.